 Use real-time statistics (by setting UTSORTAL to YES)

 Provide an accurate estimate on the NUMREC parameter

-The amount of parallelism that NGT Recover can achieve can be affected by coding sort work DDs in the JCL.
-When you code one or more sort work DDs, NGT Recover statically assigns sorts to indexes, which prevents any overlap of index rebuilds with table space recoveries if keys are being extracted.
+The amount of parallelism that BMC AMI Recover can achieve can be affected by coding sort work DDs in the JCL.
+When you code one or more sort work DDs, BMC AMI Recover statically assigns sorts to indexes, which prevents any overlap of index rebuilds with table space recoveries if keys are being extracted.